 Once infection occurs, remove any affected stems and branches by cutting close to, but not damaging, the branch collar.
-Be sure to disinfect your cutting tools with bathroom cleaner or ethyl alcohol between each cut.
+Be sure to disinfect your cutting tools with a household cleaner or ethyl alcohol between each cut.
 Then apply a fungicide to each cut.
-Do not use any other wound dressing, as these treatments can trap spores and moisture where you least want them.
+Do not use sealants, as these treatments can trap spores and moisture where you least want them.
 There are no known chemical controls for Cytospora canker, so keeping those trees and shrubs healthy is your best bet.
+Comments are closed.

 All